 - PROPHETS: the activists of the church.
 These are the people that see what is wrong and sound the alarm to fix it.
 These are the ones that care deeply about justice, service and the welfare of the community at large.
 They are also those that keep the organization aligned with the values.
 They have an ear to the word and to the community and when the community drifts from the word of God, prophets come out!

 - EVANGELISTS: These are marketers, and sales people.
 They love talking about the mission, the product and getting everyone to love it.
 In the church they love talking about Jesus, sharing the gospel and inviting others who are outside the walls in.
 They want the church to grow and become a bigger family.

-Because 60% of the people on this earth want to be released to do stuff outside the walls.
+Because 60% of the people on this earth want to be released to do ministry outside the walls.
 Only 40% of the people are excited and gifted to teach the Bible deeply and shepherd people at church.
 Yet, if our church has small groups, this is the role that almost every person is offered to run.

 This blog is committed to giving more language, vision and definition to the apostolic, prophetic and evangelistic callings.
-We want encourage the other 60% with weekly blog posts to keep going and get out there!
+We want to encourage the other 60% with weekly blog posts to keep going and get out there!

 (You can read more about what we believe here)

 - Find out more about the team of writers working with me!

 - I have an awesome family and we do ministry together